Blue-capped Motmot

 Key Features

-- Black mask across eyes
+- Black mask across the eyes

-- Pendulum-like tail swinging behavior
+- Pendulum-like tail wagging behavior

 When You’ll See Them